progit/progit/no-nb/07-customizing-git/01-chapter7.markdown

 	index c1c8a0a..b93c9e4 100644
 	--- a/chapter1.doc
 	+++ b/chapter1.doc
-	@@ -8,7 +8,8 @@ re going to cover Version Control Systems (VCS) and Git basics re going to cover how to get it and set it up for the first time if you don t already have it on your system.
-	 In Chapter Two we will go over basic Git usage - how to use Git for the 80% -s going on, modify stuff and contribute changes.
-If the book spontaneously +s going on, modify stuff and contribute changes.
-If the book spontaneously +Let's see if this works.

-Git successfully and succinctly tells me that I added the string "Let’s see if this works", which is correct.
-It’s not perfect — it adds a bunch of random stuff at the end — but it certainly works.
-If you can find or write a Word-to-plain-text converter that works well enough, that solution will likely be incredibly effective.
-However, `strings` is available on most Mac and Linux systems, so it may be a good first try to do this with many binary formats.
+	@@ -128,7 +128,7 @@ and data size)
+	 Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
+It’s incredibly fast, it’s very efficient with large projects, and it has an incredible branching -system for non-linear development.
+	+system for non-linear development (See Chapter 3).

+Git successfully and succinctly tells me that I added the string "(See Chapter 3)", which is correct.
+Works perfectly!

 ##### OpenDocument Text files #####